Frequently

 country.

-Sometimes there's a stiff tarriff. | Many countries have
+Sometimes there's a stiff tarriff.

-strict "performance" and design standards for complete
+"performance" and design standards for complete or composite cars.

-country, and you should
+testing for compliance for any country, and you should assume that we

 countries (most